lucafossen/who-gpu/README.md

 - Uses `ssh -o BatchMode=yes`.
 Hosts without working key auth show up as failed.
 - Probes run in parallel, so one dead host won't hold up the rest.
 - It reads GPU process owners via `nvidia-smi` + `ps`.
+- If you are using this and would like to see any features or changes implemented, don't hesitate to open an issue (or a PR)!
 ## License

 [MIT](LICENSE)